darklife/darkriscv/README.md

 from 75 to 100MHz, but one wait-state will be required for the bus, which means that the final performance decreases from 75MIPS to 50MIPS.

+After some work, the *darkriscv* supports a variable number of wait-states between 0 and n.
+Although is possible work with memories in the positive edge of clock by inserting one wait-state, the performance in this case decreases from 1 instruction per clock to 0.5 instructions per clock.

 For my surprise, after lots of years working only with big-endian architectures, I found that the RISC-V is a little-endian architecture!
 I am not sure the implementation is correct, but it appears to be working